-Although micellar cleansing waters have been all the rage both in Italy and UK for a long while, I had to go all the way to Romania to try my first one.
+Micellar cleansing waters have been all the rage both in Italy and UK for a long while, but I had to go all the way to Romania to try my first one.
 It happened last month, when I I went to visit my good friend Tavia of Chic Profile (if you aren’t already following her, do so now to be up-to-date with all the latest beauty news) in Bucharest.

 There, we attended the Makeup Secret Santa event organized by Ana Maria of Beauty Barometer, and came home with more goodie bags than we could carry (thanks Ana)!
 Among the gifts was the Avene Micellar Lotion.

 1. I don’t like the idea of using something I don’t rinse off to remove my makeup.

 2. These days, I’m obsessed with oil-based cleansers.